Fernando-Freire/MLOps-docker-compose/README.md

 # MLOps Deployment using Docker Compose
-Easily deploy an MLflow tracking server with docker-compose for model registry and
+Easily deploy an MLflow tracking server for model registry and a Feast Feature Store for feature tracking, both with docker-compose.

-MinIO S3 is used as the artifact store and MySQL server is used as the backend store.
+MinIO is used as the artifact store for MlFlow and offline store and registry for Feast.
+MySQL server is used as the backend store for MLFlow.
+Redis is used as online store for Feast.

 Build and run the containers with `docker-compose`